-- The Trustee adopted the following approach to assessing Value for Members for the last year: - Services considered the investment, administration, communication services where members bear or share the costs; - Outcomes weighted each service according to its likely impact on outcomes for members at retirement; - Comparison the cost and quality of each service were compared against similar schemes and available external comparisons; - Rating each service was rated on the below basis.
+The Trustee adopted the following approach to assessing Value for Members for the last year:

+- Services considered the investment, administration, communication services where members bear or share the costs; - Outcomes weighted each service according to its likely impact on retirement outcomes for members: - Comparison the cost and quality of each service were compared against similar schemes and available external comparisons; - Rating each service was rated on the below basis.

-Results for the Year ending 31 March 2021
+Results for the Year ending 31 March 2022

-- The Scheme gave GOOD Value for Members in the year ending 31 March 2021.
-The Trustee also assess all the services members use.
-The Scheme gave GOOD overall value for money in the year ending 31 March 2021. - The ratings, weightings and rationale for the assessment is set out below.
+The Scheme gave EXCELLENT Value for Members in the year ending 31 March 2022 for investment, communication and administration where members pay part or all of the costs.

+The Trustee also assess all the services members use (not just those for which they pay part or all of the costs for).
+The Scheme gave EXCELLENT overall value for money in the year ending 31 March 2022.

+The ratings, weightings and rationale for the assessment is set out below.